-Traditionally, loans for big buys — like homes and cars — use the item being purchased as collateral.
-So if the consumer stops making payments, the lender can seize that collateral to cover the unpaid debt.
+Traditionally, loans for big ticket items — like homes and cars — use the item being purchased as collateral.
+That way if the consumer stops making payments, the lender can seize that collateral to cover the unpaid debt.

-But an unsecured personal loan has no collateral.
-Instead, just as with credit cards, which are also unsecured loans, if the borrower can’t pay, creditors can report the default to the credit bureaus and go to court to force collection.
-There is no asset backing a personal loan that can be repossessed.
+An unsecured auto loan — or a personal loan used to purchase a car — has no collateral.
+Instead, just as with credit cards, if the borrower can’t pay, creditors can report the default to the credit bureaus and go to court to force collection since there is nothing to be repossessed.

-Buyers can get the money in place even before they’ve decided exactly what kind of car they want to buy, Shuff says.
-If they change their minds at the 11th hour and decide on a different car or a different dealer, they don’t need to have the bank cut another check.
+Buyers can get the money in place even before they have decided exactly what kind of car they want to buy, Shuff says.
+If they change their minds at the eleventh hour and decide on a different car or a different dealer, they don’t need to have the bank cut another check.

 “It really gives the client flexibility,” Shuff says.
 “If a consumer could get a better rate and less paperwork and more flexibility, that’s a win-win for them.”

 While LightStream doesn’t need to know what kind of auto the borrower is purchasing ahead of time, it does reserve the right to request proof that the money was used to buy a car, she says.

 Many lenders make non-specific, five-figure unsecured loans to consumers who qualify.
 Check with a bank or credit union you currently do business with before moving on to compare other lenders.

 For example, LightStream offers unsecured auto loans of up to $100,000 with rates from 3.99 percent to 20.49 percent as of June 2022.
 And PNC Bank makes unsecured loans of up to $35,000.

 Typically, unsecured loans of this size should be reserved for cars that can’t be financed with a secured loan.
 These can include collectables and antiques.